slu-soc5650/slu-soc5650.github.io/content/docs/meeting_04.md

 <br>

 ## After Class
 The Lab-04 instructions are available in `module-2-data-cleaning` or can viewed online [here](https://github.com/slu-soc5650/module-2-data-cleaning/blob/master/assignments/lab-04.pdf).
-You'll need to create a new `.Rproj` for it in your assignments repository and then works to clean-up some more Clean Water Act data on polluted rivers and streams in the St. Louis area.
+You'll need to create a new `.Rproj` for it in your assignments repository and then work to clean-up some more Clean Water Act data on polluted rivers and streams in the St. Louis area.
 You won't need to create a map this week, just focus on wrangling the data.

 <br>